cwchentw/lightweight-cms/content/write-posts.md

 If you are going to upgrade your mdcms snapshot, you should save posts to a directory other than *content*.
 See [this guide](/howto/how-to-upgrade-mdcms/) for more information.

-The file formats of posts in mdcms sites are Markdown and HTML.
+Valid file formats of posts in mdcms sites are Markdown and HTML.

 ## The Relationship between Posts and URLs